When you run a business, one of the biggest challenges you'll face is managing your own time.

 Learn how to delegate

-When you freelance, it can be difficult to let go of control and allow others to help.
+When you freelance, it can be challenging to let go of control and allow others to help.
 But if your work is taking over your life, it might be time to admit defeat.
 Why not consider creating a reliable network of other freelancers to share the workload?
 Or perhaps now's the time to expand and take on staff?

 Whichever route you take, be sure to delegate work wherever possible.
 Delegation isn't a case of giving up.
 It's about doing the best for your clients without letting standards slip.
 Just accept that every business will eventually need a bigger team to support an expanding client base.